ashley-cui/coordinatefinder/README.md

 four things:
 1. The latitude of the query
 2. The longitude of the query
-3. K, an integer between 1 and 10, which specifies the number of nearest points that the program should return to the user
-4. A string no or yes, with the former indicating the use of an unbalanced tree, and the latter indicating the use of a balanced tree.
+3. A string no or yes, with the former indicating the use of an unbalanced tree, and the latter indicating the use of a balanced tree.